GSA/template-brokerpak/README.md

 ```
 Notable targets are described below

 ## Building and starting the brokerpak
 Run

 ```
-make up
+make build up
 ```

 The broker will start and listen on `0.0.0.0:8080`.
 You can curl